sbamin/r-novice-gapminder/_episodes/13-dplyr.md

 ~~~
-## query for column which is not present in tibble
+## query for column which is not present in data.frame
 gapminder$foo
 ~~~
 {: .language-r}